30-Day Money Back Guarantee

 Feature Magnesium Complex Single Form Best For

-Absorption Pathways Multiple forms, varied uptake Single pathway dependency Complex wins for comprehensive support
+Absorption Pathways Multiple forms, varied uptake Single pathway dependency Complex supports broader nutritional coverage

 Targeted Benefits Multi-system support Specific, focused effects Complex for general wellness, single for targeted needs